JuanesLamilla/ChessGame/README.md

 Since all the valid moves are highlighted, this game does not require any knowledge of chess to play.
 However, you can click [here](https://www.chess.com/learn-how-to-play-chess) if you are interested to learn more.

 ## Documentation
+In our game's current form there are two main classes that we ended up using.
+The board class and the gui class.
+I will briefly describe the purpose of each class below:
+### Board Class
+The board class acts as a representation of the chess board and holds all the positions of the pieces in a nested list.
+Tiles that are empty are represented in the nested list as a 0.
+The board class is also responsible for checking the valid moves of selected pieces and actually moving the pieces that the player has moved.
+In the board class there are a few main functions described below:
+#### create_board():
+This is where the chess board nested list is created and all the pieces are placed in their starting positions.
+If you wanted to change the initial starting positions of the pieces this is where you would do it.
+#### move():

 ## Individual Contributions

 ## License information